storskegg/uconsole/README.md

 3. Z
 4. Time

+### `gpsd` and the Cheap GPS Module

+`gpsd` incorrectly reports the GPS module as a u-Blox device.
+The module is actually a GP-02 "GPS+BD" module, which appears to use an Atmel chipset.
+I'm guessing its firmware misreports what it is by design.
+Whatever.

+I have a problem where everything works great, if you never try to use an actual GPS client (e.g. `cgps`, `gpsmon`, `foxtrotgps`, etc).
+Prior to doing so, all the timekeeping pieces work great, you can `minicom` into `/dev/ttyS0` on and off all day long, and all is right and well in the world.
+After connecting with a GPS client, the module must be set to a binary protocol, or its baud rate is adjusted, or something.
+Regardless, the human-readable data is corrupt except for the "ANTENNA OPEN" NMEA message, which rings clear and true.

+I am currently working on debugging this, and writing a solution (read as "a hack") to get things working.
+Incidentally, if I plug in my u-Blox NEO-F9T RTX Timing module from Sparkfun, I have no issues whatsoever no matter how or how many times I connect and disconnect from the module.
+Sure, the PPS signal won't correlate with the NEO-F9T's data, since the PPS isn't coming from it, but that's obvious.

+I have my next steps (thank you [Lumo](https://lumo.proton.me)) saved in the [additional_notes.md](./additional_notes.md) file in this repo.

 ### RTL-SDR and ADS-B

 SDR++ is pre-installed in the base image, above, and that's all great and dandy.
 I plan on using this device for monitoring ADS-B (1090 MHz), and my setup reflects that with full-time monitoring.
 (It can be disabled for other SDR use.)